The Village Ordinance Book and Uniform

-A few recycling dumpsters remain at and are supervised by the Street Department Shop that is located on W. Stroud Street.
-You may take you own recycling items there if you wish.
+A few recycling dumpsters remain at the Street Department located on W. Stroud Street.
+These containers are supervised by the Street Department.
+You may take your own recycling items there if you wish.
 There will be absolutely no provision for recycling scrap

 iron, appliances and other junk at this site.